Posted April 14, 2016

 - Markets for Goods and Services: According to a RAND Corporation study in 2013, stolen credit card data from Europe was financially more lucrative than those from the United States.
 This comes as little surprise given the fact that from 2004-2005 the carding market grew significantly, in large part due to Russian and Eastern European groups increasing activity in cyber crime.
-According to one source, goods and services offered in the European underground include e-mail spam, child pornography, fraud and phishing, cyber extortion, disclosure of personal and confidential data, compromise of resources and web defacements, compromise of network systems and websites, denial of service, and unlawful e-commerce and services.
+According to one source, goods and services offered in the European underground include e-mail spam, child pornography, fraud and Phishing: The fraudulent practice of sending emails purporting to be from reputable companies in order to induce individuals to reveal personal information, such as passwords and credit card numbers., cyber extortion, disclosure of personal and confidential data, compromise of resources and web defacements, compromise of network systems and websites, denial of service, and unlawful e-commerce and services.

 - Bitcoin: Cybercriminals from Eastern Europe are also active in hacking Bitcoin, an untraceable crypto currency used online.